cran/BayesPostEst/README.md

 ```

 # What's Happening
-New functions and enhancements to current functions are currently in the works.
-Please check back for more or email us if you have suggestions.
+New functions and enhancements to current functions are in the works.
+Feel free to browse the [issues](https://github.com/ShanaScogin/BayesPostEst/issues) to see what we are working on or submit an [enhancement issue](https://github.com/ShanaScogin/BayesPostEst/issues) of your own.
+Our [contributing](https://github.com/ShanaScogin/BayesPostEst/blob/master/CONTRIBUTING.md) document has more information on ways to contribute.

 # Contact
-Please contact sscogin@nd.edu if you encounter any bugs with the package or have any comments.
-Feel free to check out [Johannes Karreth's website](http://www.jkarreth.net) for more resources on Bayesian analysis.
+Please submit an [issue](https://github.com/ShanaScogin/BayesPostEst/issues) if you encounter any bugs or problems with the package.
+Feel free to check out [Johannes Karreth's website](http://www.jkarreth.net) for more resources on Bayesian estimation.

 # References

 Beger, Andreas.
 2016.
 “Precision-Recall Curves.”
 Available at SSRN: https://ssrn.com/Abstract=2765419. http://dx.doi.org/10.2139/ssrn.2765419.

 Cowles, Michael, and Caroline Davis.
 1987.
 “The Subject Matter of Psychology: Volunteers.”
 British Journal of Social Psychology 26 (2): 97–102. https://doi.org/10.1111/j.2044-8309.1987.tb00769.x.